madminer-tool/madminer/README.md

 To install the MadMiner package with all its Python dependencies, run `pip install madminer`.

-To get the [examples](examples/), including the tutorials, and the documentation, clone this repository.
+To get the [examples](examples/), including the tutorials, clone this repository.

 ## Using MadMiner